 University tuition waivers

-- International students who are not graduate assistants are not required to be enrolled in the summer.
+- International students who are not graduate assistants are not required to be enrolled in the summer, unless summer is their first term at WVU.
+International students whose first term is summer must be enrolled full-time (at least 6 credits).

-- International students who are unclear about their need to enroll during the summer should contact the Office of International Students and Scholars (304-293-3519, email@example.com).
+- International students who are unclear about their need to enroll during the summer should contact International Students and Scholars Services (304-293-3519, firstname.lastname@example.org).

 Student health insurance